 OAO Belaruskali is one of the world’s biggest manufacturers of potash fertilizers.
 The Belarusian enterprise accounts for 16% of the global potassium market.
-About 90% of Belaruskali’s output is exported to Europe, East Asia, Mediterranean countries, South Africa, India, China, South and North Americas — a total of 97 countries across the globe.
+Over 90% of Belaruskali’s output is exported to Europe, Asia, Mediterranean countries, South Africa, South and North Americas — a total of 97 countries across the globe.

 OAO Belshina is one of Europe’s largest tire producers.

 The Belarusian metalworking industry includes about 20 large and medium-sized manufacturers of steel pipes, metal cord, various kinds of wire, and more than 80 producers of finished metal elements for steel structures, various kinds of metal instruments, reservoirs, cisterns, containers, boilers, radiators, fixing hardware, etc.